varnish/Varnish-Book/varnish_tutorial.rst

    You almost always want to use VCL: we might as well get started!

    The above example defines a backend named ``default``.
-The name "default" is not special, and the real default backend that Varnish will use is the first backend you specify.
+The name `default` is not special, and the real default backend that Varnish will use is the first backend you specify.

    You can specify many backends at the same time.